ndebruin/scripts/README.md

 Setup script for setting up a new server, with SSH Keys, packages, and CAs.
 Simply pull and run.
 Requires ``sudo``.

+# ffmpeg-resize-video.sh
+Script to resize a mp4 file to a specific size.

+Usage: ``./ffmpeg-resize-video.sh original-video.mp4 $SIZE`` size being in MB.